-In 2019, RRI entered into a bridge loan and promissory note with the Capital Region Development Authority (CRDA) to assist with financing the purchase of certain property in Hartford.
-The bridge loan of \$125,000 is noninterest bearing with an original maturation date of December 13, 2019 and an extended maturation date of January 13, 2020.
-The loan was paid in full subsequent to year end on January 10, 2020.
+In 2019, RRI entered into a bridge loan and promissory note with the Capital Region Development Authority (CRDA) to assist with financing the purchase of certain property in Hartford and Windsor.
+The bridge loan of \$125,000 was noninterest bearing with an original maturation date of December 13, 2019 and an extended maturation date of January 13, 2020.
+The loan was paid in full on January 10, 2020.